Isle of Wight Guru

 Henry the eighth was a previous owner of Arreton Manor, although Rightmove doesn't say what he paid for it

-There are two properties at Northcourt which you can hire, one called The North Wing and another called The West Wing.
+There are two properties at Northcourt that you can hire, one called The North Wing and another called The West Wing.
 They both sleep 16 people, so you could potentially gather together 32 people at these ones.

 Northcourt in Shorwell